jasonbisson/Google_Cloud_Organization_Restrictions/README.md

 The account used will require the following roles:

-- Organization Viewer (Permission resourcemanager.organizations.get)
+- Organization Viewer (role with only this permission resourcemanager.organizations.get)
-- Logs Viewer (Only for project )
+- Logs Viewer (Only for project id passed in argument )

 ### APIs